-I came up with an Asian-inspired baked chicken and paired it with a lime infused white rice.
+I came up with an Asian-inspired baked chicken and paired it with lime-infused white rice.
 The lime gave the rice a zing that, while I don’t think I’d love on its own, was a nice balance to the subtle, savory flavor of the chicken.

 If that sounds like your kind of cooking experiment, I’ve included my recipe below.
 I’m pretty pleased with how it turned out.